ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 PRG_BOOK_RCI_026|Booking status cannot be altered|when we tend to cancel the appointment details after the configured time span for cancel
-PRG_BOOK_RCI_018|Appointment cannot be canceled|If status is other than booked PRG_PAM_APP_005 |No data found for the requested pre-registration id | If no data found for the requested preregistration id
+PRG_BOOK_RCI_018|Appointment cannot be canceled|If status is other than booked PRG_PAM_APP_005 |No data found for the requested pre-registration id | If no data found for the requested preregistration id PRG_BOOK_RCI_013|Booking data not found|if appointment is not booked against the requested preregistration id

 ### GET /appointment/:preRegistrationId
 This request is to retrieve Pre-Registration appointment details by pre-Registration id.